okrauskopf/Flsun_V400/README.md

 - Infill changed to Gyroid
 - Retraction Z hop raised from 0.3 to 0.8
 - BED_MESH_PROFILE LOAD="default" added to the start code (although this might be redundant, the jury is still out)
+- Material Flow (A.K.A.
+Extrusion Multiplier) set to a better default value at 98,5 instead of 100.
 - All bed and nozzle temperatures are taken from the currently chosen filament instead of fixed values.
 So changing filament in Cura actually does something.
 - Fan Speed takes it speed value from currently chosen filament instead of a fixed value
 - Flow compensation for first layer above sparse infill to prevent blobs at high speeds.
 Both threshold and flow increase added.
 Might need tweaking for ordinary bridges but so far very good.